milanstuermer/milanstuermer.github.io/_talks/2026-varieties-of-tech-feeling.md

 date: 2026-06-21
 location: "Rotterdam, Netherlands"
 ---
-In this talk for the –1 Digital Lab Séances, I developed a process-philosophical reading of the concept of technodiversity, focussing on processes of technodiversification.
+In this talk for the –1 Digital Lab Séances, I develop a process-philosophical reading of the concept of technodiversity, focussing on processes of technodiversification.
+How do we open up the question of creativity without falling into a kitschified propositionalism?
+And what conditions the creativity?